algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 sudo service snmpd restart
 ```

-You can also install the `snmp` package to have some command who can test your snmp configuration.
+You can also install the `snmp` package to have some commands who can test your snmp configuration.

 ```bash
 sudo apt-get install snmp